VedantKumawat20/PYTHON_SQL_P3_WALMART/README.md

 # PYTHON_SQL_P3_WALMART
 Data Analysis Project 3  (Python) (SQL)

-# 📌 1.
-Background and Overview
+# 1. Background and Objective
 This project builds a complete data analytics workflow—from pulling real-world data using the Kaggle API, preprocessing and performing EDA in Python, to solving business problems using SQL.
 We work with the Walmart 10K Sales dataset, analyze it in Python, and load it into MySQL/PostgreSQL for deeper query-based insights.